SunLife equity release review 2022

 SunLife is a member of the Financial Conduct Authority and the Financial Services Compensation Scheme.
 Age Partnership is a member of the Equity Release Council, so SunLife’s equity release customers are protected by its rules and principles.

-Coincidentally, we have also selected Age Partnership’s independent and award-winning services as our equity release partner.
+Coincidentally, we have also selected Age Partnership’s award-winning services as our equity release partner.
 Read our Age partnership review to learn more.

 SunLife equity release – in summary